jamespwilliams/jameswillia.ms/content/posts/flake-line-by-line.md

 A flake can also have various outputs, but most importantly flakes output a `packages` set, which contains instructions that tell Nix how to build each of the packages contained in the flake.
-Those instructions are called _derivations_, and they will be executed when `nix build` is run against the flake.
+Those instructions are called _derivations_, and they will be executed when `nix build` is run on the flake.
 I'll go into more detail about flake outputs later.

 ## The flake